eclye-duan/Delayed-Reservoir-Computing/README.md

 Simplified code for: Designing Small Size Network in Reservoir Computing: A Role of Time Delays

-We developed codes for standard reservoir computing and delayed reservoir computing
+We developed codes for standard reservoir computing and delayed reservoir computing for
 - Kuramoto-Sivashinsky equation(KSE)
 - Lorenz system
 - Mackey-Glass system